ishiidaichi/apache-php-mongo-phalcon-docker/README.md

 `cd apache-php-mongo-phalcon-docker & docker build -t YOURTAG .`

+Actually, it may take 10-15 minutes to finish the building process.
+ Why don't you wait over a cup of coffee?

 Then, run the docker image:

 `docker run -d -p 80:80 -v /path/to/the/webroot:/var/www/html YOURTAG`